 Open source software like WordPress and PHP Symphony is free to use.
 In fact, it’s estimated that it saves businesses $60 billion a year, making it the definitive disruptive technology.

 Unlike many ‘free software’ platforms out there, open source software is generally free in every sense of the word – most don’t charge royalty or license fees and so offer businesses a huge cost saving.
-Check out this video from Linux IT Europe for more insights into the cost-saving benefits of the software:
+Watch this video for more insights into the cost-saving benefits of the open source software:

 What’s more, compared to proprietary software, open source doesn’t rely on, or cross sell recommended products, and so it offers buyers more freedom.
 The result is that your business acquires the right tools for the job, rather than the most convenient.